RedHatPride/open-source-transition-resources/README.md

 ├── README.md (this file)
 ├── transition-resources/ (The guide)
     ├── README.md (the README file)
-    ├── master.adoc (master layout of the book)
+    ├── index.adoc (source for layout of the book)
     ├── content/
         ├── topics/
             └── *.adoc (AsciiDoc files)